- Buildings & Sites

 - The bulk of these new jobs are in the professional services, manufacturing, and health care sectors.

-- Unemployment steadily declined to around 3.2% — down from 7.7% over six years ago.
+- Unemployment steadily declined to around 2.0% — down from 9.9% during the pandemic.

 - 90% of the counties in the Springfield Region are currently pursuing the Certified Work Ready Community status.